LearnersGuild/learning-os/game/processes/team-formation.md

 ## Context

-After a cycle starts, and before the next cycle begins there is a process of Goal Selection [goal-selection.md] followed by Team Formation.
+After a cycle starts, and before the next cycle begins there is a process of [Goal Selection](goal-selection.md) followed by Team Formation.
 Team formation kicks in when a cycle's vote cutoff time arrives.

 ## Purpose